 Ridiculous scaling for the bandwidth in the graph.
 The should've changed that by a factor of 10.

 IBM has announced an LTO6 tape drive, the first one out there.
 LTO6 is the latest LTO Ultrium tape format, offering 6.25TB compressed, 2.5TB raw, and transfers data at 400MB/sec compressed, 160MB/sec raw.
 The current LTO-5 generation offers 1.5TB raw capacity and a 140MB/sec transfer rate.
-The LTO-6 capacity increase comes from …
+The LTO-6 capacity increase comes …

 Ridiculous scaling for the bandwidth in the graph.
 The should've changed that by a factor of 10.